jableader/cshite/README.md

 ## General design guidelines
 ### Architecture
 I have seperated out three main pieces of functionality

+#### Display & Validation
-    + Display & Validation: Handled by the classes within the UI folder.
+Handled by the classes within the UI folder.
 These classes should be loosly coupled to the banking application and should be reusable for any UI-heavy console app.

+#### Banking operations
-    + Banking operations: Handled by the classes within the Model folder.
+Handled by the classes within the Model folder.
 These classes need not know they're a console application and should be usable from a Winforms or Webserver app.

+#### Implementation specific
-    + Implementation specific: Handled by the Program class.
+Handled by the Program class.
 This uses the APIs provided to actually implement the desired functionality.
 This is happy to know it's banking console app.

 ### State
 State is a necessary evil.
 Each 'unit' of state a class exposes exponentially increases the complexity of the class (since you have increased the number of potential data configurations).